A Cool Loser Ordinary High-School Student

 - In Flash Gordon, Flash's Black Best Friend Nick appears in only 4 out of 21 episodes, one of them being the pilot.

 - Kayla is this in the The House of Night series.
-She appears briefly in the beginning of the first book and briefly again near the end.
+She appears briefly in the beginning of Marked and briefly again near the end.
 After that she's pretty much forgotten in favour of the Five-Man Band.

 - Justified in Brandon Mulls novel ''The Beyonders : A World Without Heroes", which starts off with a lot of interaction between main character Jason and his friends, the girl he likes, etc. They all become pretty irrelevant once he falls through into another world and discovers he has no way back, or even to send a message.
 His friends and families reaction to his disappearance is unknown, although Jason does think about it.
 Since Jason ends up back on Earth at the end, we'll have to see if the trope ends up being averted in the sequel.

 - Batman Beyond: In the episode "Earth Mover," Dana is shown to be close friends with a girl named Jackie, close enough that both she and Terry spent the evening studying at her house and and hung out repeatedly over the course of the episode.
 Then Jackie promptly disappeared, not even getting any background appearances in episodes like "Revenant," "Eggbaby," or "Terry's Friend Dates a Robot" despite those episodes showing many school characters.

 - My Little Pony: Friendship Is Magic: Early on, Apple Bloom was shown to be friends with a filly named Twist.
 Once the Cutie Mark Crusaders were formed, Twist was stuck as a background character, and Scootaloo and Sweetie Belle seem to be Apple Bloom's only friends.